cferland/project2/README.md

 ![](/images/wireframes.png)

-### MVP
+### Description

-To provide a minimum viable product, this application will need to include a complete form for users to select several character options from, as well as a page displaying the aggregate of their selections once they have submitted the form.
+This application includes a complete form for users to select several character options from, as well as a page displaying the aggregate of their selections once they have submitted the form.

-#### Goals
+#### Features

-- Pull data from an API to populate a Character Creation form with text inputs, checkboxes, drop-downs, and buttons.
+- Pulls data from an API to populate a character creation form with text input, checkboxes, drop-downs, and radio buttons.
-- Track all user selections within state to produce a complete "Character Sheet" upon submission.
+- Tracks all user selections within state to produce a complete "Character Sheet" upon submission.
+- Mimics a dice roll by generating random ability scores, and allows the use to redistribute points as desired.
-- Combine necessary data from selections to calculate ability scores and other character details.
+- Combines necessary data from selections to calculate ability modifiers and render character details.
-- Allow user to select from a checklist of skills, limiting their selections to the appropriate number of choices allowed.
+- Allows user to select from a checklist of skills, limiting their selections to the appropriate number of choices allowed.

 #### Libraries